piware14/pi-ware/README.md

 # NEW:

-We have added a pi-ware utility to your terminal!
+We have added the ability to add website links in your app!

-To use it run ``pi-ware --help`` in terminal.
+To add a website create a new file called ``website`` (No extention),

+Then add the link tou want people to see!

+Done!
+Users will now see the link.

 To learn more vist our <a href="https://github.com/piware14/pi-ware/wiki/new-stuff" alt="Pi-Ware wiki">wiki</a>!